filecash/filecash_announcement/README.md

 - Telegram: https://t.me/FilecashGlobal

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

+#### [The ninth version](https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0-S2-fix2) released on 18th November - Launch of main net and conclusion of free-of-pledge Step2 network (https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0-S2-fix2)
+- This version requires mandatory upgrade;
+- Filecash network will adjust its fee rate for enhancement of random number security at the block height of 72070(estimated to be at around 10:00 23rd November Beijing time);
+- Fix the rpc API to get StateReplay;
+- Fix limit of max task number;
+- Please continue to increase your mining power and do NOT delete any data from Step2 network;
+- There are multiple upgrades before the launch of main net.
+Please stick to instructions as below if there is fork of data:
+    1. Back-up private key: lotus wallet export t3xxxxxxxx > t3xxxxxxxx.key
+    2. Close all lotus programme
+    3. Rename lotus catalogue: mv ~/.lotus  ~/.lotus-bak
+    4. Download the mirror file at: wget https://snapshot.file.cash/fic-snapshot-20201117.car (The mirror file will upgrade at 2:00am Beijing time on a daily basis, fic-snapshot-2020xxxx.car)
+    5. Import mirror file: lotus daemon --import-snapshot fic-snapshot-20201117.car

 #### Announcement on Step2 conclusion 16th Nov
 Free-of-pledge network setp2 has concluded and improvement has been made as below.